 For each client you need to generate a separate file, which the user will load into his OpenVPN client.
 Here you can just add the name of the client (this serves as a note to yourself).
-Write the name of the client into the Client name field and press the Create button.
+Go to the OpenVPN → Client Registration tab, write the name of the client into the Client name field and press the Add button.

 The configuration file is generated within a few minutes.
 This again is an encryption process, which cannot be sped up.
 Reload the current page to see whether this process has been finished.

-Once the file is generated it can be downloaded using the Get Config button.
+Once the file is generated it can be downloaded using the Download button.
 Unwanted clients can be removed by pressing the Revoke button.
 This drops the client’s permission to connect to the OpenVPN server.

-The Router address field must be filled if your router has only a private WAN address but is accessible via a public address (a 1:1 NAT is used or the OpenVPN port is forwarded through the NAT).
+If your router has only a private WAN address but is accessible via a public address (a 1:1 NAT is used or the OpenVPN port is forwarded through the NAT) please check the Override server address checkbox and fill the Router’s public IPv4 address field.
 This must be set before you download the client configuration files.

 Setting up OpenVPN on the client side⚓︎